translate/pootle/docs/server/commands.rst

 revision
 ^^^^^^^^

-This command prints the number of the latest revision.
+.. versionadded:: 2.7

+Print the latest revision number.

-The revision is a common system-wide counter for units, which is incremented with every translation action made from the browser.
+The revision is a common system-wide counter for units.
+It is incremented with every translation action made from the browser.
 Zero length units that have been auto-translated also increment the unit revision.

-If for some external reason the revision counter was removed or got corrupted, passing the ``--restore`` flag to the command will restore the counter's value based on the revision data available on the relational DB backend.
-You shouldn't have the need to ever run this, though.
+The revision counter is stored in the database but also in cache for faster retrieval.
+If for some reason the revision counter was removed or got corrupted, passing the ``--restore`` flag to the command will restore the counter's value based on the revision data available on the relational DB backend.
+You shouldn't need to ever run this, but if for instance you deleted your cache you will need to restore the counter to ensure correct operation.

 .. pootle_command:: changed_languages